 After packing up our uneaten pasta and heading back to our hotel, I laid beside him in his bed in the dark and tried a technique I had learned in counselling.

 First, I asked my son to list off everything in the world that was bothering him.
 Yet again, we didn’t get that far, but I did my best to brainstorm with him to help him identify what was up.
 He admitted some of my guesses were right and some of them were wrong.
-Even though this didn’t entirely work, it was progress.
+This was progress.

 Then, I asked him, the question I had learned in counselling.
 If he had a magic wand that could fix any problem in his life, what would he fix?
 That’s when the words started flowing.
 He told me about his fears, what hurt his heart, and what he wished we did more in our family.
 His answers were so heartfelt and honest.
 It was a pivotal moment.